G20 hopes for fourth time lucky on global accounting

 “I think in the end we will get the Americans on board,” Hoogervorst said.

-The G20 push is part of wider scrutiny of accounting firms, criticized for giving banks a clean bill of health just months before they needed taxpayer support in the financial crisis.
+The G20 push is part of wider scrutiny of accounting firms, criticised for giving banks a clean bill of health just months before they needed taxpayer support in the financial crisis.

 Hoogervorst said the firms could have been much more active in pointing out problems at banks to regulators but everyone must share the blame.